Emma Dabiri: Don't Touch My Hair (2019)

 In her 2019 book Don't Touch My Hair, Dabiri combines memoir with social commentary and philosophy.
 She moves beyond the personal to examine African hair in wider contexts, with the book travelling across geographical space and through time to take in pre-colonial Africa up to modern-day Western society.
-Throughout, she writes that African hair represents a complex visual language.
+She writes that African hair represents a complex visual language.

-In the book, Dabiri explores the erasure, stigmatization and appropriation of Black hair.
-She uses a historical and cultural approach to investigate the global history of racism towards Black hair, while taking readers on her own personal journey of self-love and acceptance.
+Dabiri explores the erasure, stigmatisation and appropriation of Black hair.
+She uses a historical and cultural approach to investigate the global history of racism towards Black hair, while taking readers on her own journey of self-acceptance.

-Additionally, Dabiri analyses such topics as the criminalization of dreadlocks and the natural hair movement.
+Dabiri explores the criminalisation of dreadlocks and the natural hair movement.

-The review by Charlie Brinkhurst-Cuff in The Guardian summed up Don't Touch My Hair by saying: "The first title of its kind, with fresh ideas and a vivid sense of purpose, Dabiri's book is groundbreaking."
+A review by Charlie Brinkhurst-Cuff in The Guardian described Don't Touch My Hair as "The first title of its kind, with fresh ideas and a vivid sense of purpose, Dabiri's book is groundbreaking."

 The book was released in the US in 2020 under the title Twisted: The Tangled History of Black Hair Culture.